Sminerino/calorie-tracker/README.md

 $ npm run lint
 ```

 to be added:
-1. server stuff
-2. calendar component --selector for the day to show recorded stats for
+1. calendar component --selector for the day to show recorded stats for
-3. total component --consolidated stats for all food throughout the day